Focus

 - Physical Artifacts (Donald Norman, 1990s) – material objects and technologies that enable thinking, such as counters, crayons, and computers.
 Along with Cognitive Artifacts, they are seen as both products of and amplifiers of intelligence.

-- Social Network Analysis (2000s) – the use of network theory for the analysis and representation of social structures.
+- Social Network Analysis (2000s) – the use of Network Theory (see Complex Systems Research) for the analysis and representation of social structures.
 Among its many applications, Social Network Analysis can be used to interpret the nature and extent of different belief and value systems, as well as to appreciate the flow and influence of assumptions and ideas.

 - Technology – derived from the Greek tekhe “art, craft, skill,” Technology encompasses the ideas, practices, artifacts, and sensibilities that define a culture